msf235/chunk-memo/README.md

   This hook is experimental and not yet thoroughly tested.
 - `exclusive`: if True, error when creating a cache with same `params` and `axis_values` as an existing cache (different `memo_chunk_spec` still conflicts).
+  Also prevents creating subset/superset caches when overlapping data exists.
 - `warn_on_overlap`: if True, warn when caches have same `params` but partially overlapping `axis_values`.